-Summer Semester 2021 also features 8 on-campus courses with an overseas short-term travel component, each worth 2 units of credit: Psychology in Australia; Government in Belgium & France; Global Studies, Sociology & History in Ghana; Global Studies, History, & Peace Studies in Ireland; Government in Israel; Psychology in London; Biology in Nepal; Environmental Studies in Switzerland.
+Summer Semester 2021 also features 8 on-campus courses with an overseas short-term travel component, each worth 2 units of credit: Psychology in Australia; Government in Belgium & France; Global Studies, Sociology & History in Ghana; Global Studies, History, & Peace Studies in Ireland; Government in Israel; Psychology in London; Biology in Colorado, and Environmental Studies in Switzerland.

 Listing: 1.
 ODST 3003, Advanced Topics of Outdoor Leadership & Education (Guide Training course) .
 One unit